 - Use Acrobat’s sticky notes.
 Watch a video tutorial.

-- Mark up the PDF proof using Acrobat’s editing tools.
+- Mark up the PDF proof using Acrobat’s commenting tools.
+Refer to this short video tutorial.
 If you do not have a version of Acrobat that includes editing tools, we can send you a proof that will enable these tools.

 - E-mail a printout of the pages with changes clearly marked, preferably with proofreader’s marks (PDF).
 Writing legibly helps too. 🙂